bookofproofs/bookofproofs.github.io/_sources/history/20th-century/dubreil.md

 * Anatoly Malcev, Alfred Clifford and Dubreil became major figures in the new subject.
 * He was directing a large number of theses, and the weekly meetings of the Dubreil-Pisot seminar were rallying points of researchers, coming even from distant universities to listen to a very wide variety of guest lectures.
 * In 1946 Dubreil published his book Algèbre.
-* In collaboration with his wife Marie-Louise Dubreil-Jacotin, he published Leçons d'algèbre moderne Ⓣ(Lessons in modern algebra) in 1964.

 Born 1 March 1904, Le Mans, Maine, France.
 Died 9 March 1994, Soisy sur École (near Paris), France.